zonemaster/zonemaster/test-zone-data/DNSSEC-TP/dnssec10/Bind/README.md

 ## Variable below

-Below `%ZONE-NAME%` means the name of the zone in question, without the traling dot, e.g. `inconsist-nsec-nsec3-1.dnssec10.xa`.
+Below `%ZONE-NAME%` means the name of the zone in question, without the trailing dot, e.g. `inconsist-nsec-nsec3-1.dnssec10.xa`.

 ## Configuring Bind